Skip to content

 Snapshots can be published by setting the version to something ending with -SNAPSHOT and then running the following Gradle task:

-The snapshot will be automatically available in Sonatype’s snapshot repository (or the S01 snapshot repository) directly after the task finished.
+The snapshot will be automatically available in the Central Portal snapshot repository directly after the task finished.

 Signing is not required for snapshot builds, but if the configuration is present the build will still be signed.